-FLL organises and facilitates video workshops for communities to explore issues relating to human rights and health issues, sexuality, sexual and cultural diversity.
-The outcome of each workshop is a short film that expresses the perceptions of the participants of the topic of the workshop.
+FLL organises and facilitates participatory video-workshops for communities to explore issues relating to human rights and health issues, gender, sexual and cultural diversity.
+The outcome of each workshop is a short film that expresses the participants' perceptions of the topic of the workshop.
 Within the given subject area, we facilitate discussion that reveals issues unique to the group.
-The great advantage of this format of workshop is that it makes participants aware of the social support networks they might previously been unaware of.
+This format of workshop enables a group or community to take action towards solving their own problems.
 The resulting film can be used for people to educate their peers and to advocate for their rights.
-Stichting FLL’s main goal is to improve human rights and women's rights in particular.
+FLL’s main goal is to improve human rights and women's rights in particular.

 FLL also makes documentaries and promotional films.
 Because our field of expertise is focused around social and environmental issues, assignments should have some reference to these subject areas.
-Clients are generally NGO’s (non-governmental organisations) or socially conscious corporations.
+Clients are generally NGOs (non-governmental organisations) or socially conscious corporations.